12.4. Actor 5: A Polymorphism Example

 Inserting data (instances of Person and its subclasses) into a list.

-4. prints all of the information for each object in the list.
-The list function "walks" the list from the beginning to the, calling each object's display function.
-The objects in the list may not be in the same order as they were inserted because the list orders them alphabetically by name.
-But polymorphism calls the correct display function for each object, which prints the full and correct information.
+4. Prints all the information for each object in the list.
+The list function "walks" the list from the beginning to the end, calling each object's display function.
+The insert function can reorder the list's nodes to maintain the alphabetical ordering.
+Therefore, the list function lists the nodes in alphabetical rather than insertion order.
+Fortunately, polymorphism calls the correct display function for each object regardless of the order, demonstrating its usefulness.

 Downloadable Code